vivianjohnson2122/vjohnson_senior_honors_thesis/README.md

 As there are some disadvantages of accuracy with the raw initial data set, precision can also be used to evaluate the model for each level of the response variable (i).
-Precision is the ratio of true positives to all observations that were identified as positives in the model.
+Precision is the ratio of true positives to all observations that were identified as positives in the model.(Gergis(2024))

 <img src="./images/equations/eq3.png" width="400" />